 - Pain relief exercises

-- Getting a deep tissue massage to relieve muscular tension.
+- Get a deep tissue massage to relieve muscular tension.
 Your therapist will put direct pressure and friction to release stress in the muscles.
 This will allow the patient to recover much faster.

 - Hot and cold compressions can help you increase the blood flow in the affected area.
 Providing sufficient oxygen supply will help you get rid of muscle spasms and also promote healing.
 It can also be used to reduce inflammation.